Our Work Helps

 Experienced Counselling Services in Lethbridge.

-Associates’ Counselling Services has an exemplary standard in providing the utmost quality of services to individuals, couples, and groups in need of therapy within the community.
+Associates’ Counselling Services has an exemplary standard in providing the utmost quality of services to individuals, couples, families, and groups in need of therapy within the community.
 We strive to provide service that is congruent and caring, quality counselling to help you.

 our professionals agree